 When the milk mixture is ready take off heat and add half of it slowly to the yolk mixture while whisking.

-Pour the yolk-milk mixture back into the saucepan with the rest of the milk mixture and cook, whisking frequently and until the mixture boils.
+Fourth Step: Pour the yolk-milk mixture back into the saucepan with the rest of the milk mixture and cook, whisking frequently and until the mixture boils.
 Then reduce heat to medium-low and cook for another 7 minutes.
 Mixture should become thick like a custard.

 Fifth Step:

+By the time the custard has set, you should already have 6 tablespoons of unsalted butter cut, and 5 big or 6 regular size ripe bananas cut.
+Then fold both into the custard.
+TIP#1: I cut 5 bananas and smashed the sixth, while also smashing the ends of the bananas using a fork.
+This gives the custard more of a banana flavor while also having some cut pieces.
 TIP#2 If you don't have RIPE bananas like I didn't, you can put them in a brown paper bag over night and that should help, or in my case since it didn't help, the recipe still works wonderfully and tastes delicious.

 Finished Product for Pie Filling: